-The Como neighborhood is home to several parks.
-They include:
+The Como neighborhood is home to several parks which include:

 Como Regional Park: Como Regional Park is one of the most famous parks within the entire city of St. Paul.
 A staple of the local community for over 100 years, Como Regional Park was founded on the principle that recreational and educational opportunities should be reasonably priced or free.
 To this day, Como Regional Park remains one of the best recreational options for families of all ages.
 Visitors of the park enjoy the baseball field, BBQ grills, benches, biking trails, fire pits, fishing pier, hiking trail, lake, pavilion, picnic area, playground, restroom facilities, shelters, cross country skiing trails, downhill skiing & snowboarding, softball field, swimming pool, and the Como Zoo & Conservatory.
 Como Zoo is the biggest draw to the park as it features 125 species of animals, a lush conservatory, and a beautiful Japanese Garden.
 Best of all, it is completely free.

 Tilden Park: Tilden Park is a popular destination due to its passive nature.
 While the park doesn’t feature very many amenities, it is known for its peaceful atmosphere and large, open space.
 Perfect for a casual stroll or a family picnic, parents can enjoy time together while their kids play on the playground.